-- Financial viability: The financial viability of the Academy is a risk given the Academy's current financial position and predicted changes in education funding policies combined with increased costs arising from pension schemes, updates to auto-enrolment and inflationary pressures.
+- Financial viability: The financial viability of the Academy is a risk given the Academy's current financial position and changes in education funding policies combined with increased costs salary costs and inflationary pressures.
 This risk is being managed by the regular reporting and monitoring of monthly management accounts, combined with budgeting for the next three years.
-Where appropriate corrective action to reduce costs is being taken, including a review of all contracts and a staff restructure. - Pupil numbers: As a result of the Academy Ofsted inspections in June 2016 and June 2017 the reputation of the Academy has suffered and this resulted in admission numbers declining in Sep 2017 and pupils leaving the academy mid-year.
-The Academy mitigated these risks by entering into a Catholic Partnership with Sacred Heart School and St Thomas the Apostle College, to provide managerial support to the Academy.
-An Interim Management Board was also created in April 2016 to replace the Governing Body.
-In Sep 2018 a new Governing Body was formed and most of the IMB members joined ensuring the levels of experience and expertise were maintained.
-These measures have impacted positively on the Academy's performance as evidenced by the Good Ofsted judgement in October 2019, continuing excellent external examination results and increasing in numbers at secondary transfer.
-Pupil numbers, particularly in the primary phase remains a risk but the strong marketing of the academy along with strong outcomes is mitigating the risk. - Staff recruitment and retention risk: Given the risks identified above, a further risk notified is the recruitment and retention of staff.
-It is increasingly important that recruitment is geared towards those suitably qualified to maintain and improve on the Academy's results.
+Where appropriate corrective action to reduce costs is being taken, including a review of all contracts and a staff restructure. - Staff recruitment and retention risk: Given the risks identified above, a further risk notified is the recruitment and retention of teaching staff and increasingly so, support staff.
+It is important that recruitment is geared towards those suitably qualified to maintain and improve on the Academy's high performance.
 To address this, the Academy's human resource team consistently adopt rigorous employee vetting procedures such as Disclosure Barring Service checks, securing references from previous employers, and occupational health checks as part of pre-employment procedures.
 The Academy also implements a performance appraisal system that ensures that high performance is recognised and rewarded accordingly.
 Regular one to ones and CPD programmes are in place to promote job satisfaction within the Academy.
-Partnerships have also been formed with Teach First and local universities so that the Academy can train their own staff.
+Partnerships have also been formed with Teach First and local universities so that the Academy can train their own teaching staff. - Pupil numbers: As a result of the Academy Ofsted inspections in June 2016 and June 2017 the reputation of the Academy suffered and resulted in admission numbers declining from Sep 2017 and pupils leaving the academy mid-year.
+The Academy's performance quickly improved as evidenced by the Good Ofsted judgement in October 2019, continuing excellent external examination results and increasing in numbers at secondary transfer.
+Pupil numbers, particularly in the primary phase remain a risk post-Brexit and post-Covid but the strong marketing of the academy along with strong outcomes is mitigating the risk.